Here are the Marketing Study Labs top tips when tackling a Professional Marketing Qualification:

 Exam Questions and Assessments

 Make sure you know when deadline dates are for assessment and exam entries.
-If you are unsure, these can be found on the Marketing Study Lab homepage.

 It sounds so simple and in most cases it is.
 If you are ever stuck on a marketing question, method, theory or concept, most of the time Google can be your best friend.
 If you’d prefer to talk something through or get another professional opinion, then please do get in touch and we will be more than happy to help.

 In short, for each module I would look to do the following: